 Attend a Baptismal Preparation Class

-Offered on the 2nd or 4th Monday of the month in Milani Center at 7:30pm.
+Offered on the 2nd or 4th Monday of the month.

 Both parents should be present.